rhodesbauer/GitHub-Repository/README.md

 As far as I'm aware, there are no proprietary code here, every resource our library was obtained for free on internet, however theirs specific licenses still apply if anyone desires to use my code by any means.

+#About the comments
+Please, be patient with the comments
+My system operates in Brazilian Portuguese and it automaticaly tries to 'help' me changing some words believing I typed it wrong...
+When I see it, I fix, but it may have some lose portuguese words lost through the system... :(

 #Tools
 by July, 2, 2018 these are the tools I'm using for development;
 - Visual Studio Code;